dusk-gg/dusk/docs/blog/2024-12-05-7-ai-games-in-7-days.md

   <meta property="og:title" content="7 AI games in 7 Days"/>
 </head>

-We're just added AI to the Rune SDK so your games can now make use of generative AI responses.
+We're just added AI to the Rune SDK so that your games can now make use of generative AI responses.
 As part of getting this release of the SDK out we decided to build out some AI games.
 So the challenge was set, can we build 7 unique (carefully scoped) AI based in 7 days?
 Here's what happened and what we learnt during the process.

 ## Preparation

-Trying to make on day a game means getting everything in place before hand.
+Trying to create a game per day a game means getting everything in place before hand.
 As I was always told, Prior Preparation Prevents Pretty Poor Performance.
 In this case we started without 25 ideas for AI games, whittled that down to 7 good ones and built wire frames to explore the design.
 Then our designer, the formidable Shane, took them and produced beautiful graphics in the associated themes.

 With the designs in hand we were ready for building 7 AI games in 7 Days.